qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 ``Destination CRS`` [projection]
   Optional

-  Optional parameter to choose the CRS of the output layer.
+  Choose the CRS of the output layer.
 If not specified the CRS of the first input layer is taken.

 Outputs